-And the ruination has spread to Top Gear US.
+Top Gear (US).
 Fans of the UK version have decried the US version as ruining the whole Top Gear franchise as a whole.
 The big reason cited was that since the US version would be airing on a for-profit TV channel (vs. UK's home on a quasi-governmental free public TV channel), car reviews would have an unreasonably biased slant in the positive rather than brutal honest reviews to appease the sponsors and advertisers.
-Imagine Jeremy Clarkson unable to say 99% of the things he says about the cars he drives, including on why he hates the car or says some outrageous analog on how he'd rather have......bird flu than own a particular model.
-One possible work around is to utilize car models not produced by the manufacturers anymore a/or actively supported.....which then led to the complaint that the US version was too heavily invested in the "cheap car challenges" which would dominate the entire episode.
+Imagine Jeremy Clarkson unable to say 99% of the things he says about the cars he drives, including on why he hates the car or says some outrageous analog on how he'd rather have bird flu than own a particular model.
+One possible work around is to utilize car models not produced by the manufacturers anymore a/or actively supported... which then led to the complaint that the US version was too heavily invested in the "cheap car challenges" which would dominate the entire episode.

-There has likely never been a finale episode of any long-running, popular series (particularly any with ongoing story arcs) that hasn't been at the reciving end of this trope.
+There has likely never been a finale episode of any long-running, popular series (particularly any with ongoing story arcs) that hasn't been at the receiving end of this trope.

 Deadliest Warrior announces on the Spike website that they're doing a special one-time 'fantasy' episode with Vampires vs. Zombies.
 Cue most of the comments on the response page being about how this'll ruin the show, how this'll be the last season of Deadliest Warrior, 'worst idea ever', etc.